Solutions—as Individual as You

 The "cases" that Rössling and his team work on come from a wide range of sectors, including the automotive industry, warehousing, material handling, and aviation.
 The tasks and solutions that the experts implement using technologies from the Pepperl+Fuchs product portfolio are just diverse as the industries themselves.
 In the past, many different solutions were implemented using RFID components combined with specially programmed software, for example.
 "A good example is the use of RFID solutions for servicing tubes in plants," says Rössling.
 "We used RFID tags as electronic nameplates, that can easily be read with our RFID handhelds.
 With software developed especially for the customer, plant employees now have mobile access to all the relevant information for servicing a particular tube at the touch of a button."
 This combination of RFID handhelds and customized software not only simplifies the service personnel's work but also increases safety and efficiency during tube servicing at the customer’s plant.

 In combination with customized software, R2000 2-D LiDAR sensors are also part of complete solutions that Pepperl+Fuchs has already implemented.
-A combination of numerous R2000 laser scanners that are aligned with the project in different positions and calibrated to each other can be used to precisely detect very large objects.
+A combination of numerous R2000 laser scanners that are aligned with the object in different positions and calibrated to each other can be used to precisely detect very large objects.
 Using data from the individual R2000 sensors, the Pepperl+Fuchs software creates a pixel cloud to generate an image of the object.
 This image can be automatically synchronized with CAD data or uploaded to the cloud, depending on customer needs.
 There is almost no limit to the size of the object—even a plane can be recorded using multiple coordinated R2000 sensors.
 “We use the R2000 for many applications in addition to object detection, like reliable route monitoring.
 It isn't widely known that our sensor technology can be used to implement solutions like these, and this is a key reason why we offer both individual components and the whole package," explains Rössling.
 "We don't just draw on our entire product portfolio, but also on our expertise in software development and programming."

 From Quote to Certification and Everything in Between